Selling your house through an auction is usually not a better option than using a realtor.

 Selling your house at a real estate auction

-- You can sell quickly (potentially in 2-4 weeks) compared to listing traditionally, which can take 3-6 months (or longer) from start to finish.
+- You can sell quickly (potentially in 2–4 weeks) compared to listing traditionally, which can take 3–6 months (or longer).

-- It's generally a convenient process, as there's no need to stage your home, host showings, or open houses.
+- It's generally a convenient process, as there's no need to stage your home, host showings, or have open houses.
+The auction can be online or in person.

 - You eliminate the need to negotiate with buyers one-on-one, avoiding uncomfortable situations or conflict.